 TRACK ONE is geared to those who are contemplating starting a new church in the U.S. or overseas or who may be in the early stages of a church plant.
-It covers the first three phases of the church planting life cycle from conception to prenatal care to the actual launch of the church.
-Special attention is given to cross-cultural ministry .
+It covers the various phases of the church planting life cycle.
+Special attention is given to deliberate discipleship and cross-cultural sensitivity .

-TRACK TWO is geared specifically for pastors and missionaries who want to strengthen and revitalize plateaued or struggling churches.
+TRACK TWO is geared specifically for pastors and missionaries who want to reinvigorate, revitalize, and strengthen plateaued or struggling churches.
 Among other things, it will consider foundational issues, the need for intentional discipleship and the opportunities that many have for multi-cultural ministry.
-This three-and-a-half-day seminar includes 23 hours of classroom instruction and close interaction with experienced teachers and fellow participants.
+This multi-day seminar includes over 20 hours of classroom instruction and close interaction with experienced teachers and fellow participants.

 No matter what your church’s status or what challenges you may be facing, the consideration of the following topics would be tremendously helpful.
 We will consider:

-The Church’s Mission, Vision, Goals & Values; Establishing a Right Ministry Scorecard; Shepherding & Discipling All Your People; Reexamining Our Preaching; Mapping Your Church’s Ministries; Developing a Disciple-Making Culture In Your Church; The Necessity of the Body; What Finances & Documents Reveal; Growing As a Leader; The Fruits of Biblical Discipleship; Understanding the Peoples God Has Placed in Your Community; Becoming Part of Your Community; Creating and Building Leadership; Effective Action Planning as a Leadership Team; Keeping the Evangelism Going; Peacemaking & Conflict Resolution; Worship: The Missing Jewel; Becoming a Multi-cultural Church in a Multi-cultural Community; Closing the Back Door – Membership & Assimilation Ministries; Grafting, Merging & Closing
+The Church’s Mission, Vision, Goals & Values; Establishing a Right Ministry Scorecard; Shepherding & Discipling All Your People; Mapping Your Church’s Ministries; Developing a Disciple-Making Culture In Your Church; Overcoming Division and Decline; Revitalization Requires Relational Wisdom; What Finances & Documents Reveal; Growing As a Leader; The Fruits of Biblical Discipleship; Understanding and Communicating with People from Majority-world Cultures; Becoming Part of Your Community; Creating and Building Leadership; Effective Action Planning as a Leadership Team; Keeping the Evangelism Going; Contextualization in American Contexts; Worship: The Missing Jewel; Closing the Back Door – Membership, Assimilation & Preaching; Grafting, Merging & Closing